dkrashen/calc1/_posts/2017-02-27-exam-1-results.md

 ---

-Grades for the third exam are in and available on [eLC](https://uga.view.usg.edu/).
+Grades for the first exam are in and available on [eLC](https://uga.view.usg.edu/).
 You can see the overall grade distrubution below as well as the corresponding letter grades.

 [Grade Distribution][grades]